AmalThomas1234/devops-qoala-assignment-AmalThomas-21ucs016/README.md

 - Start containers and verify application accessibility on port 80.
 - Upload files to a new GitHub repository and grant access to `devops@qoala.id`.
 - Submit screenshots and a concise report of issues and solutions.
+- Deploy on a cloud provider and share endpoint details.

+## Cloud deployment
+The application is hosted at IP endpoint `http://35.226.3.94/` the application is deployed using google cloud platform

 ## SCREENSHOTS: